ceramicnetwork/specs/README.md

 ### Future improvements

 The main reason for having one pubsub topic that all documents are shared within is to more easily create a well connected network.
 The benefit of this is that you can get updates from nodes interested in the same document, even if not directly connected to them.
 The main drawback of this approach is scalability.
 Once the network grows the amount of documents and messages in the pubsub topic will be to large for many nodes.
-In order to deal with this the documents can be split into multiple different rooms using some form of namespaceing based on *docId*.
+In order to deal with this the documents can be split into multiple different rooms using some form of namespace-ing based on *docId*.
 Exactly how this looks like is not yet determined.

 A potential problem with the pubsub approach is some form of DoS.
 When a node makes a request for a specific document a malicious actor could send a lot of heads that do not correspond to the requested document.
-This would result in the requesting node having to do a lot of computation to make sure all of the received heads are infact not correct.
+This would result in the requesting node having to do a lot of computation to make sure all of the received heads are in fact not correct.
 There are a few different way to solve this.
 One is to use a tit-for-tat system where nodes disconnect from nodes that send many incorrect responses.
 If many users do this it should effectively block malicious nodes as they start performing an attack.
-A different approach is to include a zero-knowledge proof in the response that prooves that the CID in the message indeed does correspond to the correct document.
+A different approach is to include a zero-knowledge proof in the response that proves that the CID in the message indeed does correspond to the correct document.

 ## Ceramic services

-The `tile` doctype can be used to descibe services that are made available though through the Ceramic network.
+The `tile` doctype can be used to describe services that are made available though through the Ceramic network.
 A service provider creates a tile document that includes the description of the api that can be used to reach the service (e.g. http api, libp2p protocol, etc).
 The tile document may also include payment information, i.e. if some form of payment is needed in order to use the service.
 Ceramic enables many types of services, but the main focus of this document is the *anchor service* which is required for a ceramic node to be able to make updates a document.
 Please see the Ceramic [Use Cases](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md#open-web-services) for descriptions of other services.

 ### Anchor service

 As mentioned in the [Blockchain anchoring](#blockchain-anchoring) section there is a need for a blockchain anchoring service that alleviates the need for users to make a blockchain transaction for each of their document updates.
 Instead a ceramic node can rely on an anchoring service that receives anchor requests and on a regular interval batches these requests into a single transaction.
 This service can be run by anyone, and it's possible to configure which anchoring service to use in the ceramic node by specifying a [Service Policy tile](./doctypes/tile.md#service-policy) in the configuration file.
-Different services might offer anchors to different blockchains and depending on the context one blockchain might be prefered to another.
+Different services might offer anchors to different blockchains and depending on the context one blockchain might be preferred to another.

 ### Other services